p4r4noj4/asana-to-github-json/README.md

 ## Usage

-Program can be used as a command-line script.
+Program can be used as a command-line script, use -h/--help option to see whole specification.